I see the message Unable to connect to network scanner. Check the scanner, network, and connection settings. What should I do?

 - Mac: Open the Applications folder and select Epson Software > EpsonNet > EpsonNet Config > EpsonNet Config.

-Note: If nothing appears in the Search for Network box, make sure your product is connected to the same wired or wireless network as your computer.
-If your product is connected to the same network and the box is still blank, contact Epson support.
+Note: If nothing appears in the Search for Network box, make sure your product is connected to the same Wi-Fi network as your computer.
+If your product is connected to the same Wi-Fi network and the box is still blank, contact Epson Support.

 - Click Add.
 Your product appears in the Scanner Settings window.